monstermash2008/math-tutor-3/PRD.md

 G-03

-Empower Teachers: Provide educators with a powerful tool to create high-quality, auto-grading assignments that offer pedagogical value.
+Empower Teachers with Content Creation: Provide educators with powerful tools to create, customize, and manage high-quality math problems that offer pedagogical value.

-- High adoption rate among teachers on the platform.<br>- High number of custom problems created with the step-by-step model.<br>- Teacher-reported time savings on grading.
+- High adoption rate among teachers using the problem creation tools.<br>- High number of custom problems created with complete solution paths.<br>- Teacher-reported time savings on content preparation.<br>- Positive feedback from educators on creation tool usability.

 G-04

+Foster Educational Community: Enable educators to discover, share, and collaborate on effective math problems.

+- High number of public problems shared by educators.<br>- Active usage of problem discovery and search features.<br>- Evidence of problem reuse and adaptation by different educators.<br>- Community engagement metrics (problem ratings, duplications).

+G-05

 Deliver High-Quality, AI-Generated Feedback: Ensure the LLM-provided feedback is accurate, helpful, and pedagogically sound.

 - Implementation of a student feedback mechanism (e.g., thumbs up/down on each piece of feedback) with a target >80% positive rating.<br>- Reduction in "hint abuse" (students clicking through hints without attempting steps), suggesting feedback is effective.<br>- Favourable qualitative reviews from teachers on the quality and safety of the AI feedback.

+G-06

+Ensure Platform Reliability and Performance: Maintain fast, reliable performance for both problem solving and content creation workflows.

+- Database operations complete within 500ms for 95% of requests.<br>- Problem creation workflow completion rate >90%.<br>- System uptime >99.5%.<br>- Successful data persistence for all created problems.

 3. System Architecture and Logic
 The application will be architected as a purely client-side single-page application (SPA) that runs in the user's browser.
 It will rely on a secure, minimal backend component solely for API key management.